“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

 Email us at firstname.lastname@example.org with the subject heading Murdoch Question and we’ll get back to you with an answer as soon as we can!

-Launching in Toronto in 2017 with The Secret of Station House No. 4 the Murdoch Mysteries Escape Game Series will give fans the chance to experience first hand everything they love about the show and let all players step into the shoes of the best detective from the turn of the century.
+Launched in Toronto in 2017, The Secret of Station House No. 4 Murdoch Mysteries escape game will give fans the chance to experience first hand everything they love about the show and let all players step into the shoes of the best turn of the century detective.

 Detective Murdoch is missing and as Toronto’s newest constables you’ve been called into action, but the clock is ticking!
 You only have 60 minutes to save Murdoch.
 Discover the clues, piece together the evidence, crack the case, and unravel The Secret of Station House No. 4!